FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

   - WandB
 ---

-In this post we'll be trying out a CNN paired with some embeddings and an LSTM to see if we can beat the baseline from the previous post.
-CNN filters because our input is a picture, embeddings to differentiate the 4 types of agents, and some memory from an LSTM because it takes multiple attacks to eliminate an agent.
+In this post we'll be trying out a different architecture.
+We'll use CNN filters to understand spatial features, some embeddings to differentiate the 4 types of agents, and an LSTM to give our agents an understanding of odometry.

 <p>
     <img src="https://filipinogambino.github.io/ngorichs/assets/images/cnn.jpg">